threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_deployed_workloads.md

 ![deployed workloads](./img/deployed_workload.png)

-This page let you inspect all the workloads you ever deployed on the grid.
+This page lets you inspect all the workloads you ever deployed on the grid.
-The table let you filter workloads based on:
+The table lets you filter workloads based on:

 * **workload ID**: The unique identifier of the workload.
-* **Workload Type**: Only show the workload of a certain type.
+* **Workload Type**: Only shows a workload of a certain type.
-* **Capacity Pools**: Only show workload linked to a certain capacity pool.
+* **Capacity Pools**: Only shows workload linked to a specific capacity pool.
-* **Next Action**: Only show workload that are in a certain state.
+* **Next Action**: Only shows workload that is in a particular state.

 By clicking on a workload, you open the detail view: